SurabhiMoond/mamaEarth_Clone/README.md

 This project is a clone of the MamaEarth website, built using React.js, Chakra UI, and React Chart.js, and created with Vite.

+## ⭐⭐Important
+To view the full functionality of my MamaEarth project, please start by logging in.
+This will trigger the server to start, ensuring everything works as expected.
 ## Table of Contents

 - [Features](#features)